Conventional loan benefits

 Conventional loan interest rates

 Conventional home loan rates vary based on your financial profile, including your down payment, credit score, and debt-to-income ratio.
-Getting quotes from at least three mortgage lenders.
-Comparing multiple quotes will give you a sense of your interest rate range, and it will allow you to see who is offering the best deal overall.
+Getting quotes from at least three mortgage lenders is a good idea.
+Comparing multiple quotes will give you a sense of your interest rate range and allow you to see who is offering the best deal overall.
 You want to look at the interest rate and the other fees they’re charging, including origination and processing fees.

-Conventional loan appraisal requirements 2021
+Conventional loan appraisal requirements 2023

-Your lender will order a property appraisal to make sure the home has enough value to justify the loan size and that it meets the conventional loan property requirements.
+Your lender will order a property appraisal to ensure the home has enough value to justify the loan size and meet the conventional loan property requirements.
 Fannie Mae’s conventional loan property requirements for 2023 include that the home must be:

 - Safe, sound, and structurally intact